-Scholarship applications open on July 1 and must be submitted by August 1.
+Scholarship applications open and close on specific dates, as indicated in the scholarship descriptions below and on the academic calendar.
 Scholarships are not retroactive, and payments already made will not be refunded.
 For more information, please see our Scholarship webpage.